PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 17:20:18
+Last updated: 2024-04-02 17:21:29
-Random Quote: If you have a harem of 40 women, you never get to know any of them very well. - Warren Buffett
+Random Quote: Every man takes the limits of his own field of vision for the limits of the world. - Arthur Schopenhauer